Sid110307/FBGraphics/README.md

 # FBGraphics

-> A simple graphics engine in C++ by directly manipulating pixels in a framebuffer.
+> A simple graphics engine with user input in C++ by directly manipulating pixels in a framebuffer.